Tuition and Related Costs

 Citizens of the European Union, Iceland, Liechtenstein, Norway, and Switzerland do not need a visa to study in Spain.

 Berklee Students: Berklee College of Music and Berklee Online students must pay a $500 program deposit to confirm their place in the program.
-Your deposit will be deducted from your tuition and fees for your semester abroad.
+Your deposit will be deducted from your bill for your semester abroad.
+The deposit is non-refundable and non-transferrable.
+If you withdraw from the program or defer your application to a future semester, you will lose your deposit.

 Pay Program Deposit